How can I help you?

 Show only icons in built-in toolbar items

-To display only icons in the built-in toolbar items of the Grid, you can use CSS to hide the text portion of the buttons using the following CSS style.
+To display only icons in the built-in toolbar items of the grid, use CSS to hide the text portion of the buttons.
+Add the following CSS style to the application:

 .e-grid .e-toolbar .e-tbar-btn-text,